Gladewater, Texas: History

 On April 7, 1931, the first Gladewater oil well blew in.
 It was located 1 mi outside town in the Sabine River bottom.
 Oil production led to a population increase during the 1930s from about 500 to around 8,000 people.
 In 1940, after the oil boom, Gladewater had a population of 4,454.
 Civic improvements in the 1940s included an extensive paving project and a commercial airfield.
-Between 1940 and 1960 the population grew to 5,742.
+Between 1940 and 1960, the population grew to 5,742.
 Lake Gladewater, constructed on Glade Creek in 1954, provides recreation for city residents.

 During the 1970s Gladewater moved from an oil-oriented to a more diversified economy, primarily because of depletion of oil resources in the area.
 The movement of salt water into the western edge of the large East Texas Oil Field affected Gladewater first.
-By 1980 the town had a total of 6,548 residents, 4,311 in Gregg County and 2,237 in Upshur County.
+By 1980, the town had a total of 6,548 residents, 4,311 in Gregg County and 2,237 in Upshur County.
 The economy in the 1980s depended on the oil industry and related activities and on the manufacture of such products as furniture, clothing, paper products, and boats.
-The lumber industry is also important, as is agriculture.
-By 1990 the community had become well known for its numerous antique stores.
-Important annual festivals include the East Texas Gusher Days in April, the Gladewater Roundup Rodeo in June, the Arts and Crafts Festival in September, and Christmas in November.
-Gladewater is seen as an important antiques hub and has earned the slogan "Antique Capital of East Texas".
+The lumber and agricultural industry was still a driver for the economy, as well.
+By 1990, the community had become well known for its numerous antique stores.
+Notable annual festivals include the East Texas Gusher Days in April, the Gladewater Roundup Rodeo in June, the Arts and Crafts Festival in September, and Christmas in November.